Fennel and radish salad

 Cooked chickpeas.

 There are a number of reasons I recommend cooking chickpeas yourself; the cost is one quarter for starters.
-They go magnificently with any dish like your fennel and radish salad, adding a valuable source of vegetable protein, and the richest source of pyridoxine, a vital B-vitamin[1].
+They go magnificently with any dish like your fennel and radish salad, adding a valuable source of vegetable protein; and the richest source of pyridoxine, an essential B-vitamin[1].

 The longevity diet stresses plenty of whole grains and legumes; don't you too want to live to a strong and vital ninety with all your marbles intact?